A Continuous and Interpretable Morphometric for Robust Quantification of Dynamic Biological Shapes: Conclusion

 \section{Conclusion}

-We introduced the Push-Forward Signed Distance Morphometric (PF-SDM) as a continuous geometric morphometric, invariant to shape-preserving transformations such as rotation, translation, scaling, and reflection.
-We provided both the theoretical foundation for PF-SDM and a practical algorithm for its computation.
-Through experiments on synthetic shapes, we demonstrated that PF-SDM effectively generates hierarchical classifications of geometric objects based on their shapes.
-Additionally, we showcased its interpretability and robustness compared to established geometric morphometrics like Elliptical Fourier Analysis and Generalized Procrustes Analysis.
+We presented the Push-Forward Signed Distance Morphometric (PF-SDM), a continuous geometric morphometric that is invariant to shape-preserving transformation.
+We provided the theoretical foundation for PF-SDM and a practical algorithm for its computation (available in Python from \url{https://git.mpi-cbg.de/mosaic/software/machine-learning/pf-sdm}).
+Through experiments on synthetic shapes, we confirmed that PF-SDM generates robust (to shape transformations) and geometrically interpretable hierarchical embeddings of geometric objects based on their shapes, outperforming both Elliptical Fourier Analysis (EFA) and Generalized Procrustes Analysis (GPA).
+We then applied the proposed PF-SDM to the biological problem of predicting body-axis formation in mouse gastruloids from microscopy images.
+There, simple logistic regression over FP-SDM features outperformed a custom CNN trained on the raw images while requiring ten-fold less computer time.
+This showcases the benefits of formulating a machine-learning question in a more appropriate space with the correct in- and equi-variances.
+Indeed, the PF-SDM transforms spatiotemporal shape dynamics to mathematically smooth and geometrically interpretable compact features that can directly be fused with gene-expression patterns.

-For the sake of clarity of notation and simplicity of the exhibition, we considered two-dimensional shapes throughout this manuscript.
-All concepts do, however, generalize to higher dimensions.
-More difficult is the generalization from closed shapes to open or not singly connected manifolds, which requires tree or vector SDFs~\cite{Vese:2002,Xiao2016}.
-Future work will extend the PF-SDM to include temporal features, enabling exploration of dynamic shape trajectories.
-Although we have demonstrated the continuity of the metric, further investigation into its differentiability could open new avenues, such as incorporating the PF-SDM as a loss function in machine learning models to enhance shape analysis.
-Moreover, the PF-SDM can be generalized to Sobolev norms \cite{Raa2003-ok}, which could capture further geometrical features of the PF-SDFs.
-The software and data for this article are available at: \url{https://git.mpi-cbg.de/mosaic/software/machine-learning/pf-sdm}.
+For the sake of clarity and simplicity, we considered only two-dimensional shapes and their temporal dynamics.
+Extending the PF-SDF framework to 3D+time is subject to ongoing work.
+All mathematical concepts do, however, generalize to higher dimensions.
+More difficult is the generalization from closed shapes to open or non-singly-connected manifolds, which would require tree or vector SDFs~\cite{Xiao2016}.
+PF-SDM could also be generalized to Sobolev norms \cite{Raa2003-ok}, which could help capture higher-order geometric features.
+Finally, future work could attempt to formally prove the differentiability of PF-SDM distances, which could be conjectured from their smoothness and continuity.
+This would open new avenues for incorporating PF-SDM terms in loss functions of machine-learning models to enhance shape representation \cite{Annafoix}.